terrazzoapp/terrazzo/docs/guides/tokens.md

 ## Naming / organization

 Organization is completely up to you!
-The DTFM spec allows infinite nesting, and lets you name tokens anything, with the following exceptions:
+The DTCG spec allows infinite nesting, and lets you name tokens anything, with the following exceptions:

 - Token names or group names can’t …
   - … contain dots (`.`).
 These are reserved for shorthand IDs (e.g. `color.base.blue.500`).